regan-karlewicz-finsight/rabbitmq-website/docs/management/index.md

 1. Open your browwser's developer tool (e.g. in Chrome or Firefox, right-click on the page and click on *Inspect* menu option)
 2. Go to the tab *Application*
 3. Select the option *Storage* > *Local Storage* in the left panel
-4. Click on the tree option which matches the URL of the management ui
+4. Click on the tree option which matches the URL of the management UI
 5. Select the Key *rabbitmq.credentials* in the right panel
 6. Copy its value
 7. Go to the url https://jwt.io
 8. Paste the value into the text field *Encoded*
 9. Look at the payload's text field *Decoded*

-On the token's payload, search for the token attribute `scope` in the tokens' payload or for the value configured in `auth_oauth2.additional_scopes_key`, if any.
+10. Search for the token attribute `scope` in the tokens' payload or for the value configured in `auth_oauth2.additional_scopes_key`, if any.

-Once you find the appropriate token's scope attribute, find within the attribute's value any of the scopes listed above.
+11. Once you found the appropriate token's scope attribute, find within the attribute's value any of the scopes listed above.
 Please, take into account if you have configured [auth_oauth2.scope_prefix](https://www.rabbitmq.com/docs/oauth2#scope-prefix).
-If you did, the scopes will be namned like  `myprefix_tag:administrator`.
+If you did, the scopes will be named like  `myprefix_tag:administrator`.
 If you instead configured [scope aliases](https://www.rabbitmq.com/docs/oauth2-examples#use-scope-aliases), you need to find the scope alias that maps to one of the scopes listed above.

 ## Memory Usage Analysis and Memory Management {#memory}